 Rank 1, Harvesting: Harvest Common nodes, which typically produce Soft Iron, Salt, and Coal.

-Rank 2, Extraction: Harvest Uncommon and Rare nodes.
-Uncommon nodes typically produce Hard Iron.
-Rare nodes may have Silver, Gold, Gems, or more unusual minerals.
+Rank 2, Extraction: Harvest Uncommon nodes.
+Uncommon nodes typically produce Hard Iron, Salt, and Coal.

 Rank 3, Stonewise: You are Stonewise.
 You know the ancient lores of the deep world and its tunnels; how to spot veins of precious metal, as well as how to drive off creatures of the deep, perform ceremonies of safety and thanksgiving, and other traditions of bygone ages.
 See folkwise for more information.